desirepath41/visualCaptcha-frontend-core/README.md

 ### visualCaptcha object methods

-All the following methods are available from the _visualCaptcha core object_, that will be returned by the `visualCaptcha( options )` function (as described above, in “Initialization”, step 2).
+All the following methods are available from the _visualCaptcha core object_, that will be returned by the `visualCaptcha( element, options )` function (as described above, in “Initialization”, step 3).

 - `audioFieldName()` — returns the name of the accessibility (audio) input field;
 - `audioUrl()` — returns the URL of audio file;